rarelysimple/RarelySimple.AvatarScriptLink/docs/docs/dotnet/getting-started/migration.md

 ### Helper methods are no longer available on the native objects

 In version 1, helper methods like `GetFieldValue()` and `SetFieldValue()` were available on the ScriptLink objects directly.
-These have been removed in version 2 to provide a lean objects library for those who just need the basics and want trimmed down solution.
+These have been removed in version 2 to provide a lean objects library for those who just need the basics and desire a trimmed down solution.
 The helper methods are still available for use but the implementation is a little different.

 To use the helper methods in version consider this example v1 implementation: